 AI today is helping to improve efficiency, accelerating growth, and making better policies in areas such as agriculture and mining.
 AI is automating repetitive, standardized, and time-consuming tasks.
-When machines gather, and analyse data, the rate of human error diminishes.
+When machines gather and analyze data, the rate of human error diminishes.
 AI is complementing what humans can do.
 Humans are able to accelerate the time-to-discovery and shorten the timeline it takes to reach important milestones in areas such as healthcare and drug discovery.
 AI has the power to revolutionize the world we live in.
-But, you might have wondered why we need humans if AI can do everything a human can.
+But, you might have wondered why we need humans if artificial intelligence can do everything a human can.
 Read on.

 The human brain is a highly complex unit.
 It doubles and folds back upon itself to provide room for the neurons that process all the data that we absorb daily.
-There are a million neurons in the adult human brain each of which is connected to thousands of other such neurons that process data in a parallel method, making it possible to analyse and make decisions quickly.
-To replicate that complexity, computers would have to have crazy amounts of RAM which does not exist currently.
+There are a million neurons in the adult human brain each of which is connected to thousands of other such neurons that process data in a parallel method, making it possible to analyze and make decisions quickly.
+To replicate that complexity, computers would have to have crazy amounts of RAM which do not exist currently.
 Many believe it will be available in 10-15 years from now.
-Also, humans are able to take in complex data like colour, movement, sound, taste, smell, sense and process them simultaneously to arrive at an identification or to make a response.
-The computer processes each area individually, assimilates the data to identify the subject, then must still rely on pre-programmed data to respond.
-Human intelligence is better at multitasking, adapting, social interaction and self-awareness than AI.
-The general function of AI is optimization while that of human intelligence is innovation.
+Also, humans are able to take in complex data like color, movement, sound, taste, smell, sense, and process them simultaneously to arrive at an identification or to make a response.
+The computer processes each area individually assimilates the data to identify the subject, they must still rely on pre-programmed data to respond.
+Human intelligence is better at multitasking, adapting, social interaction, and self-awareness than artificial intelligence.
+The general function of artificial intelligence is optimization while that of human intelligence is innovation.

 The process of thinking Involves Self Awareness.
 A computer has a bank of knowledge.
 It knows things, but does it know that it knows?

-In another example where an AI was modelled to predict whether the image is of a cat or not.
-The model predicted accurately most of the times when it was fed with coloured photos.
-But, when the same photos were changed by keeping the outline of the cat same but removing the details and filling it with a skin texture of elephant, the AI model wrongly predicted it as an elephant but the same picture when shown to a human to predict was correctly predicted as a cat.
+In another example where artificial intelligence was modeled to predict whether the image is of a cat or not.
+The model predicted accurately most of the time when it was fed with colored photos.
+But, when the same photos were changed by keeping the outline of the cat same but removing the details and filling it with a skin texture of elephant, the artificial intelligence model wrongly predicted it as an elephant but the same picture, when shown to a human to predict, was correctly predicted as a cat.
 Why do you think this would happen?
-The AI behaves in a way that it is trained to and cannot adjust and learn easily like the human brain.
+The artificial intelligence behaves in a way that it is trained to and cannot adjust and learn easily like the human brain.
 AI relies on a lot of human input and even then, it gets a lot of things wrong.
-An accuracy of around 80% is celebrated in ML research.
+Accuracy of around 80% is celebrated in ML research.
 There is still a lot of room for improvement.